RedisLabs/redislabs-docs/content/rdi/monitoring-guide.md

 ```

 > Note: Make sure the `targets` value above points to the host and port you configured to run the RDI metrics exporter.
-> Note: The scrape_interval setting in Prometheus should be the same or more than the collect_interval setting for the exporter.
-For example, if the collect_interval is set to 5 seconds, the scrape_interval should also be set to 5 seconds or more.
-If the scrape_interval is set to less than the collect_interval, Prometheus will scrape the exporter before it has a chance to collect and refresh metrics, and you will see the same values duplicated in Prometheus.
+> Note: The `scrape_interval` setting in Prometheus should be the same or more than the `collect_interval` setting for the exporter.
+For example, if the `collect_interval` is set to 5 seconds, the `scrape_interval` should also be set to 5 seconds or more.
+If the `scrape_interval` is set to less than the `collect_interval`, Prometheus will scrape the exporter before it has a chance to collect and refresh metrics, and you will see the same values duplicated in Prometheus.

 ### Test Prometheus scraper

 After the scraper config is added to the Prometheus configuration, you should now be able to navigate to `http://<HOSTNAME>:9090/graph` (replace `<HOSTNAME>` with a valid Prometheus hostname or IP address).

 Explore RDI metrics using the [expression browser](https://prometheus.io/docs/visualization/browser/).

 In the expression box, type in a metric name (for example, `rdi_engine_state`) and select `Enter` or the `Execute` button to see the following result: